MPCodeWriter21/log21/README.md

   structure.
 It's also colorized XD.
 + ProgressBar : log21's progress bar can be used to show progress of a process in a beautiful way.
 + LoggingWindow : Helps you to log messages and debug your code in a window other than the console.
 + CrashReporter : log21's crash reporter can be used to report crashes in different ways.
 You can use it to log crashes to console or files or use it to receive crash reports of your program through email.
 And you can also define your own crash reporter functions and use them instead!
++ Argumentify : You can use the argumentify feature to decrease the number of lines you need to write to parse command-line arguments.
+It's colored by the way!
 + Any idea?
 Feel free to [open an issue](https://github.com/MPCodeWriter21/log21/issues) or submit a pull request.

 ![issues](https://img.shields.io/github/issues/MPCodeWriter21/log21)